Temperament:Social ButterflyEnergeticSuper Smart

 In 1917, America entered World War I, and the German Spitz’s name was changed to the American Eskimo Dog due to a nationwide scorn for anything of German origin.
 (Today, the German Spitz and the Eksie are two separate breeds.)
 The American Kennel Club registered the American Eskimo Dog in 1995, and the rest (as they say) is history.

 Are you ready to make this pup your companion dog?
 You can find a list of reputable American Eskimo Dog breeders on the American Kennel Club’s website.
 The price for a puppy ranges from $1,200 to $3,000.
 But for that price, you’re likely getting a pup who’s been screened for health and temperament issues and may come with pedigree papers.
-You can also contact a local Eskie rescue or watch for the bred at your local shelter.
+You can also contact a local Eskie rescue, watch for the breed at your local shelter or search Chewy’s database of adoptable dogs in your area.

 Do American Eskimos shed?